 # Are differences in productivity generally sufficient to explain differences in incomes?

-Economists usually agree on the fact that the demand-and-supply forces from the text-book case are important in the real world.
-Indeed, in the preceding section we argued that trade and technology may increase income inequality precisely by making the skills of some individuals less valuable, relative to others.
+Economists usually agree on the fact that the supply and demand forces from the textbook case are important in the real world.
+Indeed, in the preceding section we argued that trade and technology may increase income inequality precisely by making the skills of some individuals less valuable relative to others.

 The implication is that market forces provide only bounds on outcomes, and there is scope for notions of fairness to affect inequality.

-As the following charts show, inequality is not generally viewed everywhere as inherently undesirable.
-The estimates come from the World Value Survey, where people are asked to locate their preferences for inequality in a range from 1 to 10 (where 1 implies agreement with the statement “Income should be more equal”, and 10 implies agreement with the statement “We need larger income differences as incentives for individual effort.”)
-These estimates have been calculated at the global level, as well as at the regional level.23
+As the below charts show, inequality is not universally viewed as inherently undesirable.
+The estimates come from the World Values Survey, where people are asked to locate their preferences for inequality in a range from 1 to 10 (where 1 implies agreement with the statement “Income should be more equal”, and 10 implies agreement with the statement “We need larger income differences as incentives for individual effort.”)
+These estimates have been calculated at the global level, as well as at the regional level.26

 The top panel here represents the frequency of responses at each point in the 1-10 scale explained above.
 As a global average, we see substantial polarization: most people picked one of the extremes (either a high preference for equal incomes, or strong opposition to a reduction in inequality).